 Our Hub is designed to make it easy for employees or managers to take immediate action on customer feedback.
 We have been building out our functionality over time to report not just how many Alerts are closed, but how these Action Alerts are being closed.
 What makes this reporting so great is that it can mean different things for different people:

-- For reps taking action on these Alerts, the tool provides them quick access to the Alerts which need attention the most
+For reps taking action on these Alerts, the tool provides them quick access to the Alerts that need attention the most.

 What information sources (blogs, writers, books, etc.) do you go to for inspiration in your work?